The 10 most famous piano makers of our time

 Since its invention in the early 1700s by Italian instrument maker Bartolomeo Cristofori, the piano has been modified and improved to become the instrument we all know today.
 The number of mechanical parts, the material the strings are made of and even the size of the keyboard have evolved, all in order to accommodate the demands from composers, performers, and audience alike.

 Beethoven constantly complained about how pianos in his day didn't have enough sound to express his music.
-Chopin famously loved the Pleyel piano for its touch and tone.
+Chopin famously loved the Pleyel piano (famous piano maker during the Romantic period) for its touch and tone.
 Vladimir Horowitz had great admiration for Steinway & Sons, demanding that his personal Steinway Model D be the exclusive touring instrument during the last four years of his life.

-Whether you are looking to get a new piano or just want to learn about the history and particularity of the most prominent piano makers today, here is our list of the 10 most famous pianos of our time.
+Whether you are looking to get a new piano or just want to learn about the history and particularity of the most prominent piano makers today, here is our list of the 10 most famous piano brands of our time.

 10. Stuart & Sons